rongbin666/glitter-sdk-py/docs/examples.rst

 Getting Started
 ---------------

-We begin by creating an object of class GlitterClient:
+We begin by creating a Glitter Client from glitter_sdk to store & access data:

 .. code-block:: python